 WHEREAS, the State of California's temporary ban on evictions was signed into law on January 29, 2021, and remains in effect until June 30, 2021.
-The City's temporary ban on evictions, proposed by Mayor Todd Gloria and approved by the City Council on January 26, 2021, will take effect on July 1, 2021, and remain in effect until 60 days after the City of San Diego's COVID-19 State of Emergency ends.
+The City of San Diego's temporary ban on evictions, proposed by Mayor Todd Gloria and approved by the City Council on January 26, 2021, will take effect on July 1, 2021, and remain in effect until 60 days after the City of San Diego's COVID-19 State of Emergency ends.

-WHEREAS, the City received Community Development Block Grant ("CDBG") funding through the CARES Act ("CDBG-CV") for relief efforts related to the COVID-19 pandemic.
+WHEREAS, the City received Community Development Block Grant funding through the CARES Act ("CDBG-CV") for relief efforts related to the COVID-19 pandemic.
 Funds must be expended on efforts directly related to prevent, prepare for or respond to COVID-19 in accordance with the CDBG-CV Grant Agreement.

-WHEREAS, on October 13, 2020, the San Diego City Council ("City Council") unanimously approved R-313256 which provided for the allocation of an additional \$5,000,000 in CARES Act CDBG-CV funds to expand the City's COVID-19 Emergency Rental Assistance Program.
+WHEREAS, on October 13, 2020, the San Diego City Council ("City Council") unanimously approved R-313256 which provided for the allocation of an additional \$5,000,000 in CARES Act CDBG funds to expand the City's COVID-19 Emergency Rental Assistance Program.

-WHEREAS, on or about December 27, 2020 the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 ("CRRSAA") was signed into law, allocating \$42,333,563 directly to the City of San Diego through the Coronavirus Relief Fund.
+WHEREAS, on or about December 27, 2020 the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 ("CRRSAA") was signed into law - \$42,333,563 were allocated to the City of San Diego through the Coronavirus Relief Fund.

-WHEREAS, the State of California allocated \$45,561,171 in federal funds to the City as a block grant through the State of California's Coronavirus Relief Fund as approved in State Senate Bill 91 (SB 91), signed into law on January 29, 2021.
+WHEREAS, the State of California allocated \$45,561,171 in federal funds to the City through the State of California's Coronavirus Relief Fund as approved in State Senate Bill (SB) 91, signed into law on January 29, 2021.

-WHEREAS, on or about Feb oruary 22 , 2021 , the City C Council and the Housing Authority approved resolutions HA- and R , authorizing the City and Commission to enter into this HSAP MOU and authorizing the e transfer of \$92,211,316.57, which consists of \$42,333,563 in Coronavi rus Relief Funds allocated directly to the City, \$44,877,753.57 in federal funds allocated by the Stat te of California to the City y (the original \$45,561,171 minus \$683,417.57 in administrative costs retained by the State, and \$5,000,000 of CDBG-CV funds from the City to the Commission; and authorizing the Commission to accept and expend those funds to administer the COVID-19 Housing Stability Assistance Program ("HSAP Program").
+WHEREAS, on or about February 22, 2021, the City Council and the Housing Authority approved resolutions HA-\\\\\ and R-\\\\\ which authorized the City and Commission to enter into this HSAP MOU; authorized the transfer of \$92,894,734 which consists of \$42,333,563 in Coronavirus Relief Funds allocated directly to the City, \$45,561,171 in federal funds allocated by the State of California to the City, and \$5,000,000 of CDBG-CV funds from the City to the Commission; and authorized the Commission to accept and expend those funds to administer the COVID-19 Housing Stability Assistance Program ("HSAP Program").